kitab-project-org/ZoteroStyleForKITAB/Zotero_problems.md

 `this was recolved, we will have up to 6 authors listed in Bibliography and 'et. al in notes`

 ### URL – remove <>, add ‘,’ before the URL?
 Hanna wrote into my notes: (also changed now)
-In note: I have tentatively deleted the angle brackets from URLs and the like in line with the style guide, but if Zotero insists on them, you will probably find it easiest to keep them
+In note: I have  deleted the angle brackets from URLs and the like in line with the style guide, but if Zotero insists on them, you will probably find it easiest to keep them